-Blueberry buttermilk cake
+Blueberry buttermilk breakfast cake

 One pack makes 2 x 9” cakes

-I love to make this cake when blueberries are in season but feel free to jazz it up in winter too frozen blueberries or with fresh cranberries.
+I love to make this cake when blueberries are in season but feel free to jazz it up in winter too with frozen blueberries or with fresh cranberries.

 One pack makes 2 x 9” cakes